 The Company maintains cash with major financial institutions.
-The Company's cash consist of bank deposits held with banks that, at times, exceed federally insured limits.
+The Company's cash consists of bank deposits held with banks that, at times, exceed federally insured limits.
 The Company limits its credit risk by dealing with counterparties that are considered to be of high credit quality and by performing periodic evaluations of the relative credit standing of these financial institutions.

 Concentration of credit risk with respect to accounts receivable is limited due to the large number of customers comprising the payer base.
 Management periodically monitors the creditworthiness of its customers and believes that it has adequately provided for any exposure to potential credit loss.
-Two customers accounted for 14.2% and 11.8% of revenue, respectively, in the year ended December 31, 2015, and 12.9% and 11.7%, respectively, in 2014.
-For the years ended December 31, 2015 and 2014, there were two customers representing 18.6% and 11.7% of invoicing, respectively, in 2015, and 19.8% and 12.1% of invoicing, respectively, in 2014.
-As of December 31, 2015 and 2014, there were customers with accounts receivable balances of 19.4% and 13.3%, respectively, in 2015, and 31.4%, 13.2% and 10.3%, respectively, in 2014.
+For the year ended December 31, 2015, two customers accounted for, 14.2% and 11.8% of the Company's revenue, respectively.
+As of December 31, 2015, two customers accounted for 19.4% and 13.3% of the Company's accounts receivable, respectively.
+For the year ended December 31, 2016, one customer accounted for 15.1% of the Company's revenue.
+As of December 31, 2016, three customers accounted for 24.2%, 15.1% and 13.7% of the Company's accounts receivable, respectively.

-The Company maintains a reserve against its accounts receivable equivalent to the ending balance 90 days or greater.
-As of December 31, 2015 and 2014 the reserve was \$183 and \$51, respectively.
+As of December 31, 2016 and 2015 the allowance for doubtful accounts was \$87 and \$183, respectively.